astorfi/astorfi/README.md

 ### 🚀 Things I do

+- Open to contract positions as a senior data scientist and deep learning expert.
 - **Founder of [Instill AI](https://instillai.com/)**, enhancing the utilization of AI.
 - **Founder of Machine Learning Mindset blog** at **[MLM](https://www.machinelearningmindset.com/)**, enhancing the practice of AI and Machine Learning.
 - Contributing on **NLP** and **Computer Vision in medical domain**.